mturk/svcbatch/README.md

   The upper example will restart `myService` service after `10` seconds if it enters a stop state without Stop command.

+  This is the default mode.

+  **1**

+  This mode will not set the error code when the service fails.
+The information message will be written to the Windows Event log and service will enter a stop state.

   **2**